PraveenSharma95/A-Power-BI-Project/README.md

    2. FOR HEPATITIS B :     Gujarat had a growth of 46.3% while Punjab grew least with -5.6%

-   3. For Polio :           Dadra and Nagar Haveli had the highest growth of 32.8% while Punjab had the least growth of -14%
+   3. FOR POLIO :           Dadra and Nagar Haveli had the highest growth of 32.8% while Punjab had the least growth of -14%

 *And Similarly for other vaccinations*